Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 Options 1 and 2 were out of the question due to lack of time and money.
 Also, my current strategy is to rely exclusively on ready-made AI solutions since keeping up with the industry alone is impossible.
 So, I had no choice but to go with the third option.

-Progress was slow, but after a recent post about [generative knowledge bases]{post:ai-notes-2024-generative-knowledge-base}, something clicked in my head, The problem turned inside out, and over the course of the morning, I drafted a new prompt that’s been performing significantly better so far.
+Progress was slow, but after a recent post about [generative knowledge bases]{post:ai-notes-2024-generative-knowledge-base}, something clicked in my head, the problem turned inside out, and over the course of the morning, I drafted a new prompt that’s been performing significantly better so far.

-So, lets speak about what was the problem with the old prompt and how the new one fixed it.
+So, let's look at the problem with the old prompt and how the new one fixed it.

 ## The old prompt and its problems